sagar-viradiya/internal-app-sharing-action/README.md

   apkFilePath: <path-to-apk>
 ```

-> Action is taking care of deleting the Service Account JSON file it creates internally so be rest assured with your credentials getting compromised for any reason :slightly_smiling_face:.
+> Action is taking care of deleting the Service Account JSON file it creates internally so that it won't get compromised for any reason :slightly_smiling_face:.

 # License